KTH/integral-reader-test/README.md

 ### The Docker image

 The Docker image bits are found in `docker`.
-There is not much there ti discover, just the Dockerinfo file and a start script.
-The Docker image is based the "trusted" Alpine OpenJDK image.
+There is not much there to discover, just the Dockerinfo file and a start script.
+The Docker image is based on the "trusted" Alpine OpenJDK image.

 ### The Maven build process